markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

     * Gradle:
         ```
         dependencies {
-            testCompile 'com.tngtech.jgiven:jgiven-junit:0.15.3’
+            testCompile 'com.tngtech.jgiven:jgiven-junit:0.15.3'
         }
         ```
-* In case of srping application you we need to add @EnableJGiven in test configuration classes and include following dependencies
+* In case of a Spring application you we need to add ``@EnableJGiven`` in the test configuration classes and include following dependencies
     * Maven
     ```